 Brokerage firms designate “compliance officers” to make sure the rules are followed.
 Brokers get surprise visits in person, and must open all records for inspection, including emails, texts, even personal checkbooks.
 Just the act of commenting on this article would have required a compliance officer's approval, had we bothered to ask.

 Brokers attend annual, mandatory continuing-education classes.
 But despite covering almost every aspect of investing and wealth known to mankind, nowhere in your stockbroker's training, testing or continuing ed is there discussion of investing your money in physical gold or any precious metals.

 Mainstream Brokers Try to Steer You Away from Gold

 Brokers must follow Wall Street's lead.
 One told us, "I don't like gold, but if I did, I couldn't talk to you about it.
 I'd lose my license."
 He added, "You're not using names for this article, right?"

 While they can recommend and sell plenty of paper gold (gold mining shares, mutual funds, etc.), brokers can't sell physical gold.
 Also, they don't actually know any more about gold than most Americans, which is very little.
 So, they rely on Wall Street's mantra dismissing gold as a murky investment and will do their level best to talk you out of buying even a single ounce.

 Wall Street's vast public relations and advertising empire, known previously as America's free press, gladly backs them up, spreading lies about gold and scorning gold owners.

 The exceptions on Wall Street are the mega-players quoted as owning gold and believing in gold.
 We firmly believe some local stockbrokers are secretly gold and silver stackers, but could never say so.

 We uncovered one brokerage's secret to dealing with physical gold.
-When a valued client insisted on buying gold and silver bullion, the brokerage quietly introduced the client to – a bullion dealer!
+When a valued client insisted on buying gold (like gold bars) and silver bullion, the brokerage quietly introduced the client to – a bullion dealer!
 Doing so satisfied the client (who would otherwise have lost confidence in the firm), and it kept the brokerage a long arm's length from any heavily regulated discussions of gold.